07.29.2015. — Public Square

 Your Gifts Can Be Used At Home

-By Emily Jensen
+by Emily Jensen

 One of the things I’ve admired and noticed about my husband in recent years is the way he seamlessly transfers his training and giftings from one role to the next.
 Although he went to school for engineering, he no longer technically works in the engineering field.
 Instead, he has transferred much of his knowledge about problem solving, innovation, analysis and efficiency to the business world as he manages several facets of a company.
 He also helpfully brings these skills to our home as well, often suggesting improvements around our house where he sees inefficiencies or ways to make family life run a bit more smoothly.
 Instead of viewing his education as something specific, only to be used in one field, he has generalized that knowledge to excel in many areas of life, serving others with his unique giftedness.